Eurasia note #77 - Ukraine: The War Everyone Saw Coming

 It was not a matter of looking west or east, choosing Europe or Russia, but the straitjacket of the IMF loan that worried Yanukovych’s team.
 Regular readers will be familiar with professor Richard Werner’s book Princes Of The Yen (2003) in which he describes how the international financial institutions, the IMF and the World Bank, operate as Trojan horses for Western finance capital.

 Their perennial demand is that governments follow a neoliberal agenda, removing restrictions that hinder the freedom of corporations and investors.
-The New York Times admitted in May 2014, as the Maidan protests were being prepared, that:
+The New York Times admitted in May 2014, as the Maidan protests were underway that:

 “Western interests are pushing for change… Big multinationals have expressed tentative interest in Ukrainian agriculture, but they have largely remained on the sidelines, unwilling to invest in an industry hampered by structural deficiencies and, more recently, the uncertainty with its eastern neighbor.”